 - Computer science

-Confer with your academic in the accounting department to ensure that your business electives are recognized by the Board as being business-related subjects.
+Confer with your academic in the accounting department to ensure that your business electives are recognized by the State Board of Accountancy as being business-related subjects.
 Keep in mind that courses taken at the master's level likely carry more hourly clout than undergraduate coursework.

-The Oregon Board of Accountancy not only demands that you take a certain number of courses, but that your education be of a quality recognized by a credible accrediting agency.
-Your college or university should have received regional accreditation by an institution acknowledged by the board.
-For example, one of these institutions is acceptable:
+The Oregon State Boards of Accountancy not only demands that CPA candidates take a certain number of courses to become a Certified Public Accountant, but that the education be of a quality recognized by a credible accrediting agency.
+CPA candidates college or university should have received regional accreditation by an institution acknowledged by the State Boards For example, one of these institutions is acceptable:

 - Western Association of Schools and Colleges